DPDK/dpdk/doc/guides/prog_guide/writing_efficient_code.rst

 Memory
 ------

-This section describes some key memory considerations when developing applications in the Intel® DPDK environment.
+This section describes some key memory considerations when developing applications in the DPDK environment.

 Memory Copy: Do not Use libc in the Data Plane
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many libc functions are available in the Intel® DPDK, via the Linux* application environment.
+Many libc functions are available in the DPDK, via the Linux* application environment.
 This can ease the porting of applications and the development of the configuration plane.
 However, many of these functions are not designed for performance.
 Functions such as memcpy() or strcpy() should not be used in the data plane.